Medicare in Connecticut

 - Some offer all of the above.

-What is the Best Medicare Advantage Plan in CT?
+What Is the Best Medicare Advantage Plan in CT?

 Medicare Advantage and Original Medicare have different coverage areas and costs.
 While Original Medicare can be used nationwide, Medicare Advantage is usually limited to a network of providers in your area.
 The limited network allows Medicare Advantage in Connecticut to often offer more affordable options.